 Eight.
 Visit Sagrada Familia

 I’ve saved the best till last.
 In my opinion and I’m sure many can agree, nothing beats Sagrada Familia in Barcelona.
-I’ve visited Sagrada Familia several times now and still got goosebumps as I laid my eyes on the spectacular building all over again this time round.
+I’ve visited Sagrada Familia several times now and still got goosebumps as I laid my eyes on the spectacular building all over again this time around.
 Sagrada Familia is another work of art by Gaudi and has been under construction since 1882.
 Despite the finish date being postponed numerous times in the past, is not expected to be complete until 2026!
 Regardless, it’s one place you must visit while in Barcelona.

-Make sure you book online or get your hotel concierge to book on your behalf because like most other monuments in Barcelona, you’ll need tickets with a designated time prior.
+Make sure you book online or get your hotel concierge to book on your behalf because, like most other monuments in Barcelona, you’ll need tickets with a designated time prior.